YutongFWang/yutongwang.github.io/_pages/about.md

 ## Academic Background

-- **PhD student in Theoretical and Applied Linguistics**, Jesus College, University of Cambridge (present)
+- **PhD student in Theoretical and Applied Linguistics**, Jesus College, University of Cambridge (present) – Supervised by Prof. Brechtje Post and Dr. Mitko Sabev (Saarland)
 - **MPhil in Theoretical and Applied Linguistics (Distinction)**, Darwin College, University of Cambridge (2022)
   – Dissertation: *On the Nature of Beijing Retroflex Suffixation: An Acoustic Study*, supervised by Dr Mitko Sabev
 - **BA in Linguistics (First Class Honours)**, University of Manchester (2021)